-Demystifying Obstructive Sleep Apnea
+Demystifying Obstructive Sleep Apnea (OSA)

 Obstructive Sleep Apnea (OSA) is a chronic, serious, and most common sleep disorder.
 It occurs when the throat muscles relax during sleep, causing complete or almost complete airways collapse, cutting off airflow intermittently.
 Many people think of sleep apnea as just loud snoring; however, sleep apnea when untreated can lead to significant morbidity and mortality.
 Although all the muscles in the body relax when we sleep, people with naturally narrow throats or large neck size are more prone to sleep apnea.
 When the airflow gets cut off, oxygen levels go down, and your brain kicks in a survival reflex that momentarily wakes you up so you can breathe again.
 This reflex is vital for staying alive, but it messes up your sleep, leaving you feeling tired.